IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 5. Canvas toolbar.
 6. Canvas.
-7. This area, indicated by a grid of rectangular boxes, provides an interface with which to open recently accessed file.
+7. This area, indicated by a grid of rectangular boxes, provides an interface with which to open recently accessed files.
 The 3x3 menu shows the files most recently accessed (chronologically) and will display a red rectangular box if the file cannot be found (which can occur if you move a file to a new folder or delete it).
  8. The status bar tells you what version of Grasshopper is currently installed on your machine.
-If a newer version is available, a pop-up menu will appear in your tray providing instructions on how to download the latest version.
+If a newer version is available, a pop-up menu will appear in your system tray providing instructions on how to download the latest version.

 ####1.1.2.1.
-THE WINDOWS TITLE BAR
+GRASSHOPPER'S TITLE BAR
-The Editor Window title bar behaves differently from most other dialogs in Microsoft Windows.
-If the window is not minimized or maximized, double clicking the title bar will collapse the dialog into a minimized bar on your screen.
-This is a great way to switch between the plug-in and Rhino because it minimizes the Editor without moving it to the bottom of the screen or behind other windows.
-Note that if you close the Editor, the Grasshopper geometry preview in the Rhino viewport will disappear, but the file won’t actually be closed.
-The next time you run the “Grasshopper” command in the Rhino dialog box, the window will come back in the same state with the same files loaded.
+Grasshopper's editor window's title bar has different behavior than typical dialog title bars.
+If the window is not minimized or maximized, double-clicking its title bar will collapse the editor into a minimized titlebar left in place.
+This provides a great way to switch between the plug-in and Rhino because it minimizes Grasshopper without moving it to the bottom of the screen or behind other windows.
+Note that if you instead close the editor, any of the geometry preview visible in the Rhino viewport will disappear and the editor will be hidden but the file won’t actually be closed and you won't have lost your work.
-This is because once it is launched from the command prompt, your session of Grasshopper stays active until that instance of Rhino is closed.
+If you merely re-run the “Grasshopper” command in the Rhino dialog box, the window will come back in the same state with the same files loaded.
+This is the persistent nature of the Grasshopper plugin.
+Once it is launched from the command prompt, it will stay active in memory until that instance of Rhino is closed or the user forces it to exit.

+>To force Grasshopper to quit and release its memory without closing Rhino, one can invoke the GrasshopperUnloadPlugin command from within Rhino.
+This method should be used with caution because unsaved edits in Grasshopper will be lost.

 ####1.1.2.2.
 MAIN MENU BAR